-Impairment from alcohol and drugs remains a significant contributing factor to deaths on our roads.
-While drink driving rates have decreased since 2012, a significant number of New Zealanders are driving after taking recreational or prescription drugs that can impair driving, with over 20 percent of road deaths involving a driver with drugs in their system.
-While the presence of these drugs in a driver's system does not necessarily indicate impairment, addressing this trend is an important part of improving the safety of our roads.
+Impairment from alcohol and drugs remains the highest contributing factor to deaths on our roads.
+While drink driving rates have decreased since 2012, a growing number of New Zealanders are driving after taking recreational or prescription drugs that impair driving, and more drivers with drugs in their system are involved in fatal or serious crashes.